yua10/rock_paper_Scissors/week-3/security/implementing-auth-complete/instructions.md

 # Instructions

-This branch of the repository contains a complete and working copy of the app from the `implementing-auth` branch.
+This folder contains a complete and working copy of the app from the **Security** workshop.

-In order for the app to function, it requires a `.env` file in the `api/` folder, containing three variables:
+In order for the app to function, it requires a `.env` file in the `api/` folder, containing four variables:

 ```bash
 PORT=3000